The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 To integrate that macro into a core or a chip, check this [documentation on chip integration][4].

-If you want to create further tweaks in the flow that the abundant configurations don't allow, make sure to check [this][2] for more details about the interactive mode of the OpenLane flow.
+If you want to create further tweaks in the flow that the abundant configurations do not allow, make sure to check [this][2] for more details about the interactive mode of the OpenLane flow.

 [0]: ../reference/configuration.md
 [1]: ../reference/openlane_commands.md